shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 Clone the repository to your machine for Lambda deployment.

 ### 2. Deploy Lambda Function
+- Create the Lambda function and upload lambda_function.py and functions.py files.
+- Lambda should have permissions to DynamoDB (for storing results), VPC (for creating VPC and subnets) and CloudWatch (for logs: attach AWS managed policy AWSLambdaBasicExecutionRole).
-You can zip and upload the Lambda function. zip function.zip lambda_function.py aws lambda update-function-code --function-name createVpcFunction --zip-file fileb://function.zip To create VPC resources, invoke lambda function using JSON object provided in event_to_invoke_lambda.json file.
+- To create VPC resources, invoke lambda function using JSON object provided in event_to_invoke_lambda.json file.
+- This will create VPC and Subnets in single invokation.

 ### 3. Configure API Gateway
-Create a new REST API
+- Create a new REST API

-Add a resource and GET method (e.g., GET /getVPCResources)
+- Add a resource and GET method (e.g., GET /getVPCResources)

-Integrate with your Lambda function
+- Integrate it with the Lambda function

-Add a Cognito authorizer and require it on the method
+- Add a Cognito authorizer and attach it to the method request

 ### 4. Set Up Amazon Cognito
-Create a Cognito User Pool
+- Create a Cognito User Pool

-Add an App Client
+- Add an App Client

-Use the User Pool as the API Gateway authorizer
+- Use the User Pool as the API Gateway authorizer

-Integrate Cognito in API gateway
+- Integrate Cognito in API gateway

 ## Authentication
-The API is secured using Amazon Cognito.
+- The API is secured using Amazon Cognito.

-Only users with valid tokens can access the endpoint.
+- Only users with valid tokens can access the endpoint.

-Tokens must be passed in the Authorization header as:
+- Tokens must be passed in the Authorization header as: Authorization: <your-token>
-Authorization: <your-token>

 ## Security Notes
-No hardcoded secrets are used.
+- No hardcoded secrets are used.

-All access is authenticated via Cognito.
+- All access is authenticated via Cognito.

-Lambda functions run with least-privilege IAM roles.
+- Lambda functions run with least-privilege IAM roles.